Home :: Safe Travel for Women :: Personal Locator Beacons

 Here's how it works: you get into trouble, you press a button, help comes.
 That's it.

-More technically put, you unwind an antenna and press a button to activate the signal.
+More technically put, you unwind an antenna (on some versions) and press a button to activate the signal.
 The signal bounces off a series of military satellites and gives your location to a control room.

 They check to make sure it isn't a false alarm (by calling a contact you registered when you bought the machine) and then alert the authorities - wherever you are.